 Students who desire a more technically oriented degree should choose the M.S. in Internet Information Systems which has much less of a business focus and instead concentrates on the computer-related courses.
 This has as prerequisite computer literacy and one programming language.

 Robert Morris University's M.S. in Information Technology Project Management is the first graduate degree program in the nation to focus specifically on IT project management.
 The program is designed for IT professionals and practitioners who work as mid-level (or higher) technical managers, and those who currently work as IT project managers.

 The focus of the M.S. in Competitive Intelligence Systems degree program at Robert Morris University is to prepare students to be successful competitive intelligence professionals in today's global business economy.
 It extends the concepts in systems analysis and information systems management to the tools, concepts and processes used to collect, analyze, store and support organizational decisions from external information sources.

-The M.S. in Information Security and Assurance degree program at Robert Morris University prepares information technology professionals to recognize and combat information systems threats and vulnerabilities.
+The M.S. in Cyber Security and Information Assurance degree program at Robert Morris University prepares information technology professionals to recognize and combat information systems threats and vulnerabilities.
 The degree cultivates an appropriate knowledge of computer security, increasing the likelihood that the next generation of IT workers will have the background needed to design and develop systems that are engineered to be reliable and secure.